-Ethical culture begins with ethical leadership throughout an organization.
-In fiscal year 2018, OGE sought more opportunities to engage agency leaders on the importance of ethics and to sensitize federal managers to ethics issues.
+Ethical Leadership: Ethical culture begins with ethical leadership throughout an organization.
+In fiscal year 2020, OGE sought more opportunities to engage agency leaders on the importance of ethics and to sensitize federal managers to ethics issues.
 OGE engaged with senior leadership directly and indirectly through its external communications, its involvement in nominee financial disclosure reports and ethics agreements, its publications, and its education program.
-For example, OGE sent a memorandum to agency heads about the importance of ethical leadership and highlighted examples of "Leadership in Action" on its Twitter account.
-OGE also published a director's note titled "Keeping Our Oath," calling on executive branch employees to uphold their oaths of office and earn the public's trust.
-Through ongoing research and partnerships with others, OGE discovered and shared tools and tactics for leaders to use to effectively communicate the ethical expectations for their organizations.
+OGE's Director met with the head of four regulatory agencies.
+OGE also issued a memorandum to agency heads asking them take affirmative steps to remind their agency officials and employees of the importance of ethics in government.
+In addition, OGE continued to conduct training for new Senior Executive Service members about the importance of ethics and their vital role in maintaining the public's trust.